VFPX/UpsizingWizard/README.md

 The Upsizing Wizard is part of [Sedna](https://github.com/VFPX/Sedna), a collection of libraries, samples and add-ons to Visual FoxPro 9.0 SP2.

+**2019.02.04 Release**
+This update adds a DisconnectOnExit property to the upsizing engine (the default is .T.) which allows you to keep the connection to SQL Server open after upsizing is completed (such as if you have other tasks to execute).
+It also handles field names with reserved words and removes CHR(0), which is an illegal XML character, from fields when doing bulk XML load.

 **2019.01.24 Release**
 This update handles large tables in BulkXMLLoad better by processing records in batches.
 It also renames the built-in tables Keywords.dbf, ExprMap.dbf, and TypeMap.dbf to have an underscore prefix to avoid conflict with tables using those names in the database to be upsized.